Military dictatorship in El Salvador: Economic crisis

-Maximiliano Hernández Martínez

 The military established the Civic Directory, a junta composed of military officers, to govern the country on 2 December 1931.
 The directory was co-chaired by Colonels Osmín Aguirre y Salinas and Joaquín Valdés.
-The directory was dissolved on 4 December and power was transferred to Hernández Martínez who assumed dictatorial powers as acting president.
-Hernández Martínez promised to hold a legislative election in January 1932, but when the Communist Party won many municipalities, he canceled the election results.
+The directory was dissolved on 4 December and power was transferred to Martínez who assumed dictatorial powers as acting president.
+Martínez promised to hold a legislative election in January 1932, but when the Communist Party won many municipalities, he canceled the election results.
 Further elections were also canceled.
 The elections did, however, give the government a list of communist party members.
 The list allowed the government to arrest prominent communist leaders on 18 January 1932.

 The communist party believed that democracy had failed them, and communists and peasants across the country, led by Farabundo Martí, Feliciano Ama, Mario Zapata, and Alfonso Luna.
 Peasants rose up on 22 January 1932 in Ahuachapán, Santa Tecla, and Sonsonate, killing at most 100 people in the uprising.
-Hernández Martínez responded by sending the military to crush the revolt.
-In Hernández Martínez's crackdown, around 10,000 to 40,000 peasants were killed.
+Martínez responded by sending the military to crush the revolt.
+In Martínez's crackdown, around 10,000 to 40,000 peasants were killed.
 The event is known as La Matanza, "the Massacre," in El Salvador.
 The Constitutional Assembly issued Legislative Decree No. 121 on 11 July 1932, which granted unconditional amnesty to anyone who committed crimes of any nature during La Matanza in order to "restore order, repress, persecute, punish and capture those accused of the crime of rebellion of this year."

-Because of the 1923 Central American Treaty of Peace and Amity, the United States refused to recognize Hernández Martínez's government's legitimacy.
+Because of the 1923 Central American Treaty of Peace and Amity, the United States refused to recognize Martínez's government's legitimacy.
 The US only recognized his government after the events of La Matanza.
-Hernández Martínez eventually denounced El Salvador's membership of the treaty on 26 December 1932.
+Martínez eventually denounced El Salvador's membership of the treaty on 26 December 1932.

-Hernández Martínez helped El Salvador's financial situation improve during his presidency.
-On 23 February 1932, Hernández Martínez suspended payment on foreign debt, and again on 1 January 1938, but the debt was eventually paid off in 1938.
+Martínez helped El Salvador's financial situation improve during his presidency.
+On 23 February 1932, Martínez suspended payment on foreign debt, and again on 1 January 1938, but the debt was eventually paid off in 1938.
 The Central Reserve Bank of El Salvador was established during his administration on 19 June 1934 to help stabilize the colón, the national currency.
 He appointed Luis Alfaro Durán as president of the Central Bank.
-Hernández Martínez established Social Improvement, a welfare program to support poor peasants in July 1932.
+Martínez established Social Improvement, a welfare program to support poor peasants in July 1932.

-The Hernández Martínez regime sought to maintain the image of democratic legitimacy in the nation.
-Hernández Martínez won the 1935, 1939, and 1944 presidential elections under the banner of the National Pro Patria Party (PNPP).
+The Martínez regime sought to maintain the image of democratic legitimacy in the nation.
+Martínez won the 1935, 1939, and 1944 presidential elections under the banner of the National Pro Patria Party (PNPP).
 His party also won legislative elections in 1936, 1939, and 1944, however, for both the legislative and presidential elections, he was the only candidate, the PNPP was the only legal political party, and election results were sometimes not publicized.